ied206/Notepad-UTF8/README.md

   </tr>
 </table>

+Due to my lack of time, I could not test Notepad-UTF8 in all of supported environments.
+Any contribution including testing on untested environments is welcome.

 Notepad-UTF8 needs Notepad's _g_ftOpenAs address to work, which means it works with whitelist.

-If you want Notepad-UTF8 to support more versions of Windows, contact me with necessary resources.
+If you want Notepad-UTF8 to support more versions of Windows, create an issue with necessary resources at GitHub.
-Any contribution including testing on untested environments is also welcome.

 # Compile